Skip To Content

 Tip:

-You can make edits to multiple buttons at once.
-Press the Shift key while you select buttons in the project preview to make a multiple selection.
+You can edit multiple buttons at once.
+Press the Shift key while you select buttons in the project preview to select multiple buttons.
 Edits that you make in the side panel will be applied to all selected buttons.

 You can create buttons that capture data by dragging the button icon on the project preview.
 The new button has the fields of the default layer.
 If a default layer has not been set for the project, the author must add the data source for the button by selecting it on the Data tab of the button side panel.